MissPP/ippx/README.md

 # Introduction

-ippx is a tunnel proxy which can help you get through intranet.
-So you can work at home now !
+ippx is a sophisticated tunneling proxy designed to facilitate seamless access to restricted networks, enabling you to work from virtually anywhere—whether you're at home or on the go.

 # Overview

- ippx now support tcp protocol ,also you can choose the socks5 protocol and start your client with a connection pool based on tcp had to set the username and password when you use socks protocol
+Currently, ippx supports the TCP protocol, with an option to choose SOCKS5 for clients.
+When utilizing the SOCKS5 protocol, you may configure a connection pool based on TCP, which requires setting up a username and password for access.

- doesn't support udp and ip6 for now
+Please note that at this time, UDP and IPv6 are not supported.

+This project is intended strictly for technical research purposes.
+Users are advised to employ this tool responsibly and in compliance with applicable laws.
+The author disclaims any liability for misuse or unlawful actions.
-* For technical research only, please use this project reasonably and legally, otherwise the author will not be responsible for the consequences
+* For technical research purposes only.
+Please use this project responsibly and in accordance with the law.
+The author will not be held liable for any consequences arising from misuse.